 Mean score of companies in the Sugar Processing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, General Tuna Corporation reported total carbon emissions of approximately 203,952,000 kg CO2e, comprising about 176,124,000 kg CO2e from Scope 1 and about 27,828,000 kg CO2e from Scope 2 emissions.
-This reflects a slight decrease in emissions compared to 2022, where total emissions were about 217,631,000 kg CO2e.
-The company has set ambitious climate commitments, aiming to reduce its Scope 1 emissions to near zero by 2025.
-Similarly, it has pledged to achieve near-zero Scope 2 emissions within the same timeframe.
-These targets are part of their broader sustainability strategy, which focuses on significant reductions in greenhouse gas emissions.
-General Tuna Corporation's emissions intensity has shown a positive trend, with a reported GHG emissions intensity of about 510 kg CO2e per metric ton of product in 2023, down from 520 kg CO2e per metric ton in 2022.
-This indicates ongoing efforts to enhance operational efficiency and reduce the carbon footprint associated with their production processes.
-Overall, General Tuna Corporation is actively working towards substantial emissions reductions, aligning with global climate action goals and demonstrating a commitment to sustainability in the fishing industry.
+In 2023, General Tuna Corporation reported total carbon emissions of approximately 203,952,000 kg CO2e, comprising 176,124,000 kg CO2e from Scope 1 and 27,828,000 kg CO2e from Scope 2.
+This marks a reduction from 2022, where total emissions were about 217,631,000 kg CO2e, with Scope 1 emissions at 190,493,000 kg CO2e and Scope 2 at 27,138,000 kg CO2e.
+The company has set ambitious climate commitments, aiming to reduce its Scope 1 emissions to near zero by 2025 and similarly targeting Scope 2 emissions for the same timeframe.
+These initiatives reflect a proactive approach to mitigating climate impact and align with industry standards for sustainability.
+General Tuna Corporation's emissions intensity has also shown a slight improvement, with a reported intensity of 510 kg CO2e per metric ton of product in 2023, down from 520 kg CO2e per metric ton in 2022.
+The company continues to focus on reducing its carbon footprint as part of its broader sustainability strategy.

 Access structured emissions data, company-specific emission factors, and source documents